 Everyone knows that buying property is a major financial commitment, so it makes sense to obtain as much financial advice and guidance as possible.
-You should look to speak with an independent financial advisor as this will provide you with the best chance of finding out all of your options.
+You should look to speak with a financial advisor as this will provide you with the best chance of finding out all of your options.
 Some financial advisors are linked with certain institutions or lenders and this may mean they recommend what is best for them or the institution they are linked with as opposed to what is best for you.

 Save as much money as you can!

 One of the most important pieces of financial advice you will receive is that you need to save as much money as you can for a deposit.
 At this point in time, you should be looking to save up between 5% and 20% of the cost of the property to use as a deposit.
 As an example, if you are looking to buy property costing £150,000, 5% of this is £7,500 which should be the minimum amount of money you want to save.

 Of course, the more money you save above this 5% level, the better it will be for you.
 This is because the larger the deposit you have, the wider range of mortgages you will have access to and the better chance that you will be offered a more affordable mortgage.
 A larger deposit means the lender is taking a smaller risk, which means they’ll be confident to offer a lower rate of APR which means that the total amount of money you spend in repaying the loan will be lower.